rimonim/embedplyr/README.md

 by averaging the embeddings of words in each text (for more information on why this works well, see [Data Science for Psychology, Chapter 18](https://ds4psych.com/decontextualized-embeddings#sec-embedding-magnitude)).
+By default, `embed_docs()` uses a simple unweighted mean, but other averaging methods are available.

 ``` r
 library(dplyr)